Synobsys/synobsys.github.io/how-to/how-to-add-custom-authentication-to-an-exposed-rest-api.md

 See [Add Custom Authentication to an Exposed REST API]

-In this how to we'll demonstrate the following custom authentication methods:
+In this how-to we'll demonstrate the following custom authentication methods:

 * [API key](#api-key)
 * [OAuth token](#oauth-token)

+* TOC
+{:toc}

 ## API Key